Egyptian Health Dept. reports 14 new cases of COVID-19

 White County

-As of Monday, Saline County has had a total of 4,684 positive cases, including 71 deaths; White County has had a total of 3,080 positive cases, including 33 deaths; and Gallatin County has had a total of 882 positive cases, including nine deaths.
+Currently, Saline County has had a total of 4,691 positive cases, including 71 deaths; White County has had a total of 3,086 positive cases, including 33 deaths; and Gallatin County has had a total of 883 positive cases, including nine deaths.

 Copyright 2021 KFVS.
 All rights reserved.